SPRING 2017 RETIREMENT LIVING GUIDE

 Today's retirement and assisted living communities offer a wide range of lifestyle choices, from basic apartments to luxury accommodations with all the bells and whistles.
 Northwest Prime Time's retirement housing guide offers a sampling of retirement housing options in the area and features a locator map and amenities grid for easy comparison.
-The PDF files below feature locator maps and information grids for easy comparison - organized by geographic location: Seattle Area & Points North, Eastside, and South King County, Pierce & Thurston Counties.
+The PDF files below feature locator maps and information grids for easy comparison - organized by geographic location: Seattle Area & Points North, Eastside, and South King and Pierce Counties.

 Tips for Choosing Retirement & Assisted Living Communities